lovell/sharp/docs/api-resize.md

 Do not enlarge the output image if the input image width _or_ height are already less than the required dimensions.
 This is equivalent to GraphicsMagick's `>` geometry option:
 "_change the dimensions of the image only if its width or height exceeds the geometry specification_".
-Use with `max()` to preserve the image's aspect ratio.

 The default behaviour _before_ function call is `false`, meaning the image will be enlarged.